Notice: Your browser is not supported or outdated so some features of the site might not be available.

 SteelSeries Arctis Pro Wireless

 The SteelSeries Arctis Pro Wireless are better gaming headphones than the EPOS Sennheiser GSP 600.
-The SteelSeries are more stable, and their default sound profile is more neutral.
-Unlike the EPOS, you can also use them wirelessly, and their companion software has a graphic EQ so you can customize its sound.
+The SteelSeries are more stable and you can also use them wirelessly.
+Their companion software also has a graphic EQ so you can customize its sound.
 That said, the EPOS have better noise isolation and leakage performances.

 Astro A40 TR Headset + MixAmp Pro 2019

 The Astro A40 TR Headset + MixAmp Pro 2019 is better for wired gaming than the EPOS Sennheiser GSP 600.
 The Astro are open-back headphones with a better soundstage, and they come with companion software that has a graphic EQ so you can customize their sound, though some users have encountered issues when trying to use it.
-They're also more comfortable, with a more neutral default sound profile and better frequency response consistency.
+They're also more comfortable.
 That said, the closed-back EPOS have better noise isolation and leakage performances, and they're more stable.

 Test Results